mowsec/vulnerable-rails-contrast/README.md

 run the container in.

-[GitHub Actions](https://docs.github.com/en/actions) provide a powerful way to automate CICD tasks like building and deployment new versions of your application.
+[GitHub Actions](https://docs.github.com/en/actions) provide a powerful way to automate CICD tasks like building and deploying new versions of your application.

 In this repository, I configured two main actions as follows:
-* `github/workflows/build-railsgoat-image.yml`: build and test a Rails application with github actions.
+* `github/workflows/build-railsgoat-image.yml`: **build and test a Rails application with GitHub actions** (using free action minutes allowance).
     * Runs when a PR is raised or via a manual action
     * Builds an Ubuntu image, installs rails and Gem dependencies including the Contrast Security Gem
     * Runs a set of rspec tests included as part of the application and only succeeds if all tests pass
-* `github/workflows/deploy_to_aws_ecs.yml`: **build and deploy the rails application as a container to Amazon ECS.:**
+* `github/workflows/deploy_to_aws_ecs.yml`: **build and deploy the rails application as a container to Amazon ECS:**
   * Builds the application image specified in the Dockerfile which includes the Contrast agent
   * Pushes the built image to an Amazon ECR repository
   * Uses an ECS task definition to deploy the new image into an ECS service in place of the previous version of the application
   * Waits for service stability and fails if this is not achieved.

+For more information on using GitHub actions like this, checkout their extensive [documentation here][Github Actions].

+This setup requires a significant amount of configuration in the AWS console which is not intended to be part of this document.
+I may write a future blog post detailing this process.
+To get started on your own check out the [GitHub Actions documentaiton][GitHub Actions deploy] and the [AWS ECS getting started guide.][AWS ECS deply].

 ---